In a myriad of different ways, the past year has reshaped the landscape of everyday life.

 The convenience of Express Delivery ran me $14.97 for delivery right to my door within a couple of hours.
 Less than it would cost me to uber to and from my nearest supermarket.
 Plus, I had a coupon code (FREEDELIVERY*) to offset the cost.
 Pleased to have had all my grocery-delivery reservations extinguished (and maybe kicking myself just a tiny bit for having not done it sooner), I eagerly awaited my delivery.

 I scheduled the delivery for the end of the workday to give me ample time to do a bit of cleaning and cooking before sinking into my couch for the evening.
 When it arrived at 5 pm, I opened my front door to find it brimming with grocery bags.
 The fact that this filled me with pure, unadulterated joy is proof alone that I’m approaching my 30s, but also it’s just nice.
 I especially appreciated that the delivery was contactless and I was able to schedule it for a time that was convenient for me.

 I took a look into each bag, recalling what I’d purchased, and sprawled the fresh produce onto my kitchen island for a brief marvel before tucking everything into the fridge.
-Spring, for me, means fresh fruit, like watermelon, pears, and lots of citruses.
+Summer, for me, means fresh fruit, like watermelon, pears, and lots of citruses.
 Plus, Walmart’s Fresh Guarantee means I’m guaranteed to get the freshest produce.